spiffe/spire-tutorials/k8s/oidc-vault/README.md

 First, let's create a simple config file for our local Vault server.

 1. Create a file on your local computer called `config.hcl` (you can find the file [here](./vault/config.hcl)).
 Here we define that the Vault Server will listen on our local interface 127.0.0.1 at port 8200.
-We'll disable TLS for simplicity (don't do this on a Production environment) and set a default `file` backend :
+We'll disable TLS for simplicity (don't do this on a Production environment) and set a default `file` backend:

    ``` console
    listener "tcp" {